vczb/lighthouse-reporter/README.md

 After you make a set of changes, use git add -A or git add . to stage your changes and `git commit -m "DESCRIPTION OF CHANGES"` to commit them.

-For example, `commit -m "create base for svelte game version"` for one of my commits.

  ```bash
 git add .